 Answer the below questions:

 Why was the output in second connection continuously spinning and not completing before?

+Answer: Marks table is in a deadlock state and until or unless the T1 rolls back or dies or commits, it will be in script running state.

 Why did the update complete in the second connection, once we committed in the first connection?

+Answer: As we release the lock for the Transaction 1, the T2 which is in waiting state will be executed by committing it to the database.

 What are the of marks for student with STUDENT_ID = 100555 and COURSE_ID = 4455 on each connection?
 Is the value the same or different in both connections?
 Why? (don’t commit in the second connection)